sudoshi/Synthea2OMOP-ETL/README.md

+# Enhanced Synthea2OMOP-ETL
-# OMOP ETL Project for Synthea Data

-Welcome to our **OMOP ETL** repository!
-This project demonstrates **end-to-end extraction, transformation, and loading** of synthetic healthcare data from [Synthea™](https://github.com/synthetichealth/synthea) into the **OMOP Common Data Model (CDM)** (version 5.4).
+An enhanced ETL pipeline for converting Synthea synthetic healthcare data to the OMOP Common Data Model (version 5.4).

 ## Overview

 The [Synthea™ Patient Generator](https://github.com/synthetichealth/synthea) is an open-source synthetic patient generator that models the medical history of artificial patients, created by The MITRE Corporation.
-This project shows how to transform Synthea's output into the OMOP Common Data Model format.
+This project demonstrates how to transform Synthea's output into the OMOP Common Data Model format with a robust, configurable ETL pipeline.

+## Key Features

+- **Flexible Configuration System**: Environment-specific settings in `.env` files and project-wide settings in `config.json`
+- **Comprehensive Logging**: Detailed logs for each ETL step with timestamps and error tracking
+- **Modular Architecture**: Clear separation of concerns with distinct modules for each ETL phase
+- **Error Handling**: Robust error handling and recovery mechanisms
+- **Testing Framework**: Unit tests to ensure code quality and reliability
+- **Documentation**: Detailed documentation for all components and processes

 ## ETL Process Overview